"The quintessential New York City holiday experience"

 If it’s the holidays, then it must be time for another edition of the Radio City Christmas Spectacular.
-Provided glee and Christmas joy for all in New York for 85 years, this enormously popular show does the holidays better than anyone.
+Providing glee and Christmas joy for all in New York for over eight decades, this enormously popular show does the holidays better than anyone.
+And now you can see it for less with tickets from BestofNewYork.com!
 It all started in 1933.
 Each season since then, the show keeps upping itself, adding more wows, more surprises and more wonders to behold.
 It’s been seen by more than 2 million people each year and has played more than 60 cities in North America.
 But you have to see the original in the amazingly spectacular Radio City Music Hall, located just a few blocks from New York’s theater district.
 A revue of the grandest order, the show features a cast of 140 and includes all your favorite holiday tunes, the ever-popular living nativity and, of course, the Rockettes, the famed precision dance troupe who do their famed kick line and also the beloved Parade of the Wooden Soldiers.
-In the 2011 edition, the show is kicking it up a notch (pun intended) with a new 3D live scene, more astonishing special effects, new Rockettes numbers, along with all the faves you’ve come to love over the years.
+In the 2011 edition, the show is kicking it up a notch (pun intended) with a new 3D live scene, more astonishing special effects, new Rockettes numbers, along with all the favorites you’ve come to love over the years.
 If you’ve never seen the Radio City Christmas Spectacular, this is your time to get in on the action.
 And if you’ve seen it before, you’ve never seen it like this.

 [No reviews available yet since the show hasn’t begun performances.]